i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/06-PWM-Motor-Speed/README.md

 <br/>

-* Initialize timer 2 and PWM module for 10bit resolution.
+* Initialize timer 2 and CCP module for PWM using 10bit resolution.
 Refer to Table 25-1 in page 253.

   ```
       void motor_Initialize(void);